ox-it/munki-staging/README.md

 Copyright (c) 2015 University of Oxford

 This is based on an original script by Graham Gilbert
-<graham@grahamgilbert.com> with significant rewriteing by the Unix
+<graham@grahamgilbert.com> with significant rewriting by the Unix
 Services Team within IT Services, University of Oxford.